MartinPrejean/portfolio/README.md

 ```
 Dynamic projects (still working on their implementations)
 Preloader
+Responsive
 Good design ?
 ```

 ### Disclaimer
 Portfolio still in Alpha.
 New updates and features will come soon.
 Wish me luck.
+Favicon is on the website but it's not showing.
+Couldn't figure it out yet.

 ### Thanks